alexbabits/APIcalls/README.md

-Using APIs to call weather and news websites.
+Using APIs to gather weather data and news headlines.